-- Canon offers six other Speedlites for the AE-1 PROGRAM.
-With slight differences, all seven are used in almost the same way.
-See page 63 and the Speedlite's instructions for more details. - for more details.

-Make sure the AE-1 PROGRAM's shutter speed selector dial is not on "B." Any other setting is okay. - 2.
-If the D does not flash on and off for two seconds after shutter release, change your shooting distance so it is within the distance range specified on the flash.
+Canon offers eight other Speedlites for the AE-1 PROGRAM.
+With slight differences, all nine are used in almost the same way.
+See page 63 and the Speedlite's instructions for more details.
+Make sure the AE-1 PRO-GRAM's shuter speed selector dial is not on "B" Any other setting is okay.
+If the B does not flash on and off for two seconds after shutter release, change your shooting distance so it is within the distance range specified on the flash.